thedeemon/bpe-comparison/readme.md

 // OpenJDK 64-Bit Server VM (build 22.0.1+8, mixed mode, sharing)
 > java -jar program.jar enw6

+// OCaml 5.2.0
+> ocamlopt -o bpeocaml -O2 bpe.ml

 // OS: Manjaro Linux x86_64
 // Kernel: 6.6.40-1-MANJARO
 // CPU: Intel i7-10710U (12)
 ````

+I/O buffering and some unused computations are remnants of the original program that
+was made to analyse a 100 MB file.
+Some translations skip the buffering, but at least keep
+computing the output histogram.